-This Moroccan lentil soup with spinach is a simple, healthy, hearty meal and a great source of protein, iron, and other nutrients.
-This detox red lentil soup is a perfect detox soup you'll love to add to your list of comfort foods.
+This Moroccan lentil soup with spinach is a simple, healthy, hearty meal.
+And also it's a great source of protein, iron, and other nutrients.
+This red lentil soup is a perfect detox soup you'll love to add to your list of comfort foods.

-Moroccan lentil soup is packed with the goodness of lentils as well as veggies like carrots, spinach, and starchy potatoes.
+Moroccan lentil soup is packed with the goodness of lentils and veggies like carrots, spinach, and starchy potatoes.
 You can skip potatoes also.
 To make this creamier, coconut cream is best to add to the lentil soup.
 However, this is optional.

 Lentils are an excellent source of protein.
 And this high protein will keep you full for longer with a feeling of satiety.
 Lentil soups are therefore one of the best food choices to include protein in your daily diet, especially if you are into a vegetarian or vegan diet.
 Read more about other vegan sources of protein.
 Also, check out my collection of high-protein vegan meals.

 This detox red lentil soup with Moroccan flavors is not only healthy but also this is too delicious.
-It has a strong flavor of ginger, cinnamon, turmeric, and cumin.
+It has a strong flavor of ginger, cinnamon, turmeric, coriander, and cumin.
 This Moroccan lentil soup is really delicious, creamy, and soothing to the taste buds.

 Here I have not added potatoes to my red lentil soup.
-You can add potatoes to this.
+You can add diced potatoes to the soup.
 Similarly, you can replace the spinach with other greens like kale leaves.
-I’m sure it will be equally yummy and healthy too.
+I'm sure it will be equally yummy and healthy too.
 Try my Broccoli Kale Soup.

-You can make this Moroccan lentil soup in a pressure cooker (manual), in an open pot like a dutch oven or any heavy bottom pot/ pan, or even in an instant pot.
-This is a one-pot lentil soup & perfect for busy weeknights dinner.
+You can make this Moroccan lentil soup in many ways, like in a pressure cooker (manual), in an open pot like a Dutch oven or any heavy bottom pot/ pan on the stovetop, or even in an instant pot.
+This is one-pot lentil soup & perfect for a busy weeknight dinner.

 Why will you love this recipe?